zhyhang/root-free/README.md

 cd path_of_apt-no-root.sh ; chmod +x apt-no-root.sh

 - Usage:
-./apt-no-root.sh package
+./apt-no-root.sh package-list

 - Example:
-./apt-no-root.sh httping
-./apt-no-root.sh dstat
+./apt-no-root.sh httping  dstat
 ./apt-no-root.sh glances

 - After install, update envs to effective:
 source ~/.profile

-- The install logs in file apt-no-root.log.
+- The install log in file install.log.

 - How to modify the default installed values?
 search comments "modify according to" in the shell and do your modify.